 - The income that vacation rental owners need to report includes any rental payments, such as; those paid in advance, any cancelation payments, and any security deposits that were retained.

-- The deadline to file your 2019 income taxes was April 15, 2020.
-However, individuals and businesses will have an extra 90 days to pay the IRS if they owe additional income tax.
+- The deadline to file your 2020 income taxes is April 15, 2021.
+However, S Corporations have until March 15, 2021, to pay the IRS if they owe additional income tax.